learn-co-curriculum/dsc-prework-intro-enterprise/README.md

  - Python essentials
  - Python loops and functions

-Additionally, there is a pre-test to help you gauge your knowledge before the pre-work starts, and a post-test to ensure that you've absorbed enough of the course content.
+Additionally, there is a pre-test to help you gauge your knowledge before the prework starts, and a post-test to ensure that you've absorbed enough of the course content.

 If you're getting stuck, keep in mind that we will also review these topics in the first week or so of the Intensive.
 Make sure you keep notes on what was confusing, and prepare to ask questions when the program starts.